xorvoid/dis86/README.md

 # Dis86

 Dis86 is a decompiler for 16-bit real-mode x86 DOS binaries.

+# Purpose

-It has been built for doing reverse-engineering work such as analyzing and re-implementing old DOS videogames from the early 1990s.
+Dis86 has been built for doing reverse-engineering work such as analyzing and re-implementing old DOS videogames from the early 1990s.
 The project is a work-in-progress and the development team makes no gaurentees it will work or be useful out-of-the-box for any applications other than their own.
 Features and improvements are made on-demand as needed.